zamazan4ik/awesome-pgo/article/article.md

 What if PGO is not enough for us and we want to squeeze even more performance "for free" with no manual optimizations?
 Well, in this case the industry already has something to offer.
 This kind of tools are called Post-Link Time Optimizers or simply PLO.

-TL;DR, the idea behind PLO is simple - try to reduce [CPU instruction cache (I-cache)](https://en.wikipedia.org/wiki/CPU_cache#Overview) misses for applications.
+TL;DR, the idea behind PLO is simple - try to reduce [CPU instruction cache (I-cache)](https://en.wikipedia.org/wiki/CPU_cache#Overview) and [Instruction Translation Lookaside Buffer (iTLB)](https://en.wikipedia.org/wiki/Translation_lookaside_buffer#Overview) misses for applications.
 We can achieve it with rearranging code in our binary accordingly to our execution profile: hot code executed together we place together in the binary, so these pieces of code highly-likely will be uploaded to a CPU at the same time.

 Right now, there are two the most mature tools in this area: [LLVM BOLT](https://github.com/llvm/llvm-project/blob/main/bolt/README.md) (from Facebook/Meta) and Propeller (from Google).
 Let's discuss each of them.